JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-12-02-inproject-maven.md

 }
 ```

-Now because both integration mechansims are fundamentally different, they can also lead to different results.
+Now because both integration mechanisms are fundamentally different, they can also lead to different results.

 Wouldn't it be great if you could test the Maven version of your library directly in your project?

 Let's do that!

-That avoids deploying the library to Maven, makes testing more realistic and speeds up release testing considerably.
+That avoids deploying the library to Maven, makes testing more realistic, and speeds up release testing considerably.

 ## Core idea
 What we'll try to accomplish is to mimic a local `Maven` repository within your Android project.
-That allows to integrate the release build similar to an external Maven build:
+That allows integrating the release build similar to an external Maven build:

 ```groovy
 dependencies {